bhits/consent2share/README.md

 ## Security

-C2S uses [OAuth2](https://tools.ietf.org/html/rfc6749), [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html), [JSON Web Token (JWT)](https://jwt.io/) and [SCIM](https://tools.ietf.org/html/rfc7644) for authorization, authentication and identity management.
+C2S uses [OAuth2](https://tools.ietf.org/html/rfc6749), [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html), [JSON Web Token (JWT)](https://jwt.io/) and [SCIM](https://tools.ietf.org/html/rfc7644) for authorization, authentication, and identity management.
 [CloudFoundry User Account and Authentication (UAA) Server](https://github.com/cloudfoundry/uaa) implementation is currently being used and tested with C2S as the authorization server.

 The [Edge Server](#edge-server) is being used as the entry point from public access and acts as a *reverse proxy* to the OAuth2 resource servers.
 The security is delegated to the resource servers that are exposed by the [Edge Server](#edge-server), therefore **one should exercise great caution when configuring the routes to the microservices.
 The endpoints that contain sensitive information and do not implement a form of security MUST NOT BE exposed through Edge Server.**